admin-ll55/block_highlighter/README.md

 https://github.com/admin-ll55/block_highlighter/wiki/Highlight-the-blocks-you-want

 # Caution & Disclaimer
-The data pack is for experimental use only.
+The data pack is experimental.

 I am not responsible for any damage it may cause.